Card Factory (LON:CARD) Stock Price Down 27.4% – What’s Next?

-Several research firms have weighed in on CARD.
-Peel Hunt reissued a “hold” rating and issued a GBX 110 price objective on shares of Card Factory in a research note on Tuesday, September 30th.
-Canaccord Genuity Group restated a “buy” rating and set a GBX 185 price objective on shares of Card Factory in a report on Thursday, October 2nd.
-Two equities research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 148.33.
+CARD has been the subject of several recent analyst reports.
+Peel Hunt restated a “hold” rating and set a GBX 110 target price on shares of Card Factory in a research note on Tuesday, September 30th.
+Canaccord Genuity Group reissued a “buy” rating and issued a GBX 185 target price on shares of Card Factory in a report on Thursday, October 2nd.
+Two research analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the stock.
+Based on data from MarketBeat.com, Card Factory presently has an average rating of “Moderate Buy” and an average target price of GBX 148.33.

-Card Factory (LON:CARD – Get Free Report) last announced its earnings results on Tuesday, September 30th.
-The company reported GBX 2.80 earnings per share for the quarter.
-Card Factory had a return on equity of 13.00% and a net margin of 7.79%.
-Sell-side analysts expect that Card Factory plc will post 15.8347676 EPS for the current year.
+Card Factory (LON:CARD – Get Free Report) last announced its quarterly earnings data on Tuesday, September 30th.
+The company reported GBX 2.80 EPS for the quarter.
+Card Factory had a net margin of 7.79% and a return on equity of 13.00%.
+Sell-side analysts predict that Card Factory plc will post 15.8347676 EPS for the current year.

 Card Factory plc operates as a specialist retailer of cards, gifts, and celebration essentials in the United Kingdom and internationally.
 It operates through five segments: Cardfactory Stores, Cardfactory Online, Getting Personal, Partnerships, and Printcraft.
 The company provides greeting cards, celebration accessories, and gifts through cardfactory stores, cardfactory online retails, and network of third-party retail partners; and personalised cards and gifts through online retailer, as well as manufactures and sells greeting cards and personalised gifts through its stores and online businesses.